bbauska/UofM-AdvStyling/readme.md

 The key to understanding media queries is to actually use them in responsive design.
-This lecture is going to describe that process in three steps, but you won\'t necessarily need to use all of them.
+This lecture is going to describe that process in three steps, but you won&apos;t necessarily need to use all of them.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 70. step 1 grab information, #1 (67) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->